anonymousAwesome/Pokemon-TCG-GB3/README.md

 #Pokemon TCG GB3: Rise of the Forbidden Faction

 This program is a fangame sequel to the Pokemon TCG games for the Game Boy Color.
-The player explores the game world, defeats duellists in a card game, and collects cards to improve their deck.
+The player explores the game world, defeats duellists at the Pokemon Trading Card Game, and collects cards to improve their deck.

 The program uses the Pygame module for gameplay and pygbag to export the game to HTML5 for browser play.